Muadh-Adekunle-Monsuru/University-Notes/CPS 207/Programming Languages.md

 [Introcution to Programming](CPS%20201/Introcution%20to%20Programming.md)

 **Define programming:**
-computers dont understand natural languages therefore they have to be instructed with special computer languages before they can perform any task.
+computers don't understand natural languages therefore they have to be instructed with special computer languages before they can perform any task.

 *The process of developing series of sequence of instruction known as programs to be given to computer so as to perform specific task is known as  programming.*